Online Personal Loans for Bad Credit

 - Don't bother with low-limit loans.
-If you need less than $1,000, then you probably shouldn't be applying for a personal loan.
-In fact, you should be a little wary if a lender offers you a personal loan for less than $1,000.
+If you need less than $1,000, you probably shouldn't be applying for a personal loan.
+You should be a little wary if a lender offers you a personal loan for less than $1,000.
 Also, stretching your debt across several low-limit credit cards can be dangerous.
 If you forget to pay just one payment, your credit score will sink even lower.

 Don't believe the adage, "Beggars can't be choosers."
 You are allowed to search for the best loan for your circumstances.
 Try to avoid the unsavory ones.
 The Federal Trade Commission offers tips on how to recognize an advance-fee loan scam.

 Many types of small personal loans, including bad credit personal loans, can be used towards what is called debt consolidation.
 Debt consolidation is a debt refinancing method that involves taking out a small personal loan to cover existing loan debt.